TobyJef/starfighters/README.md

 Open a terminal in your code editor type 'git clone' into the terminal and then paste the link you copied from the Github repository.
 Press enter to change the current working directory to the location you want to use for the cloned directory.

 - Credits

-- Mentor Graeme Taylor

-After speaking with Graeme when discussing the progress on this project and inspecting my code,

 - Sean from Tutor Support.